Skip to main content

 I’m super excited with this feature as it lets you connect your documented services and messages in a way that wasn't possible before.
 Hopefully flows can help you visualize and document your business workflows, that can be shared with new engineers, product owners and others that may be interested.

-EventCatalog is not just a tool for technical teams, I believe it has the ability to bring the organisation together, following practices I believe can add huge value to your event-driven architecture including domain-driven design, event storming, event modelling.
+EventCatalog is not just a tool for technical teams, I believe it has the ability to bring the organization together, following practices I believe can add huge value to your event-driven architecture including domain-driven design, event storming, event modelling.

 If you would like to learn more about flows you can read the announcement, read the docs are even try it yourself on the demo.